cryswen/RandomProbeDesign/README.md

 run idtAnalyzer.py to take the output of blasted sequence and calculate the melting temperature.

-## filtering through mfold
+## Filter through mfold
 Goal: check the structure of designed probe (87bp long), sequences provided by Gable.
 We want to find the ones have at least 7nt exposed of range 40-50, and at least 7nt exposed for sequence range 50-80 (according to Gable).

 run mfold.py to get output pdf of the first outputed structure from mfold.

-## combine all results and find the best desgin!!!!
+## Combine all results and find the best desgin!!!!